-RattRoads is essentially the successor to ARRS, featuring revamped sprites and (currently) 3 additional roadtypes to take advantage of some of NRT's features.
-All four road types are compatible to each other and the default ROAD type so any vehicles can drive on them.
+RattRoads is essentially the successor to ARRS, featuring revamped sprites and 9 additional roadtypes to take advantage of some of NRT's features.
+All road types are compatible to each other and the default [ROAD] type so any vehicles can drive on them.
 Below is a basic overview of what is included:

-- Boasting improved safety features, such as a yellow line painted on the surface, this roadtype is introduced in 1940 and has a speed limit of 55mph
+- Improved Asphalt Road [ASP1] - Boasting improved safety features, such as a yellow line painted on the surface, this roadtype is introduced in 1940 and has a default speed limit of 55mph

-- This roadtype is introduced in 1970 and includes paved shoulders and fog lines, allowing a higher speed limit of 85mph.
+- Modern Asphalt Road [ASP2] - This roadtype is introduced in 1970 and includes paved shoulders and fog lines, allowing a higher speed limit of 85mph.